 It is not hard to write clean code, is always time and pressure that makes us forget about quality and focus on results.
 Of course, everything should be delivered in a reasonable time, but this is not an excuse to write hard to read, hard to maintain code.
 If you work somewhere where quality is not important, maybe you are not in the right place.

-What are your guidelines?
+What are your Coding Standards and Guidelines ?
 What you consider to be important when writing code?